Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 ### Code

-- I reveiwed the Code Institute lecture series on implementing EmailJS adapted the methodology to fit my project purpose.
+- I reveiwed the Code Institute lecture series on implementing EmailJS and adapted the methodology to fit my project purpose.
-- The visitor testimonials in the homeppage were inspired by the Bootstrapping Your Next Big Idea Videos by Matt Rudge of the Code Institute.
+- The visitor testimonials in the homepage were inspired by the Bootstrapping Your Next Big Idea Videos by Matt Rudge of the Code Institute.
 - [Stack Overflow](https://stackoverflow.com/) was used for my toggle button JS code and Google Map with Markers and Description
 - [w3schools](https://www.w3schools.com/) as a general reference source.